Vokera boilers reviews & price guide for 2023

 An AFUE rating for boilers indicates how much energy is transformed into usable heat.
 High-efficiency models range from 90 to 98.5 percent, and new boilers must have an AFUE rating of at least 80 percent.

 The equipment cost increases with rating, but operational costs decrease if the efficiency ratings are high.

-What component of a boiler is crucial?
+What component of a Vokera boiler is most important?

 A safety valve is an essential safety feature in a boiler or household hot water system.
 It is intended to release internal pressure if various system failures occur.
 Consider this part a must-have if you are about to install the boiler for the first time.
 Read the Vokera error codes guide for more information